top of page

 Helping seniors continue to live in their homes

-The goal of Habitat for Humanity’s Aging in Place program is to help seniors age 60 and older in St. Joseph County continue to live in their own homes and community safely, independently and comfortably.
+Habitat for Humanity’s Aging in Place program aims to help seniors aged 60 and older in St. Joseph County continue to live in their own homes and community

 Projects will be completed based on available funding.